hoopsurfer/pdx/installX872.md

 Setting up the X872 NVMe to USB3 Gen 2 Adapter
 ===============================================

-**NOTE: I HAVE FOUND X872 WORKS, BUT IS UNRELIABLE FOR ME, ESPECIALLY AFTER SHUTDOWN OR REBOOT AND IS VERY SENSITIVE (PLUGGING IN ANOTHER USB DEVICE CRASHES THE PI4).
-UNTIL IT CAN BE DETERTMINED WHY IT FAILS, I WOULD NOT RECOMMEND USING THIS ADDON CARD.
-With a second card I have found idProduct of 0x0583 shown below and also 0x0562 from a newer card - I have not determined if there is a difference**
+**NOTE: I HAVE FOUND X872 WORKS WELL FOR ME, BUT ONLY IF ADDITIONAL POWER IS SUPPLIED VIA THE ADDED 5V PORT, PAY ATTENTION TO THE DETAILS BELOW.

-There are different approaches to setting up your NVMe SSD,  I chose to take a Pi-only approach that requires no extra tools and minimal editing of configuration files.
-This results in a single partition on your SSD, long term it might be better to have a boot partition on the SSD, but for now we'll keep it simple.
+There are different approaches to setting up your NVMe SSD,  I chose to take a simple Pi-only approach that requires no extra tools and minimal editing of configuration files.
+This results in a boot partition and root partition on your NVMe SSD that are appropriately sized.
+Since this project is all about creating a desktop capabable system, we only discuss Pi 4 8GB model here, but this should work with any Pi 4 model.

-How you create your SD card is up to you, likely the easiest is using a PC using the new official Raspberry Pi tool which will download and write the image to your SD card, but here we assume for this you have an RPI4 that boots successfully from an SD card before we start with monitor(s) and keyboard and mouse operational.
-When you boot Raspian the first time you should go through localizing and apply the latest updates, once you are ready to boot from your new X872 adapter shutdown, power it off by disconnecting power.
+How you create your SD card is up to you, likely the easiest is using a PC using the new official Raspberry Pi SD tool which will download and write an OS image to your SD card, but here we assume for this you have a Pi 4 that boots successfully from an SD card with monitor(s) and keyboard and mouse operational.
+When you boot Raspian the first time you should go through localizing and apply the latest updates, check that you don't need any updates by using `sudo apt update` and if needed `sudo apt full-upgrade` to apply any missing updates.

+Once your SD card is ready to boot from your new X872 adapter shutdown, power it off by disconnecting power.

+1. Attach your NVMe SSD to the M.2 slot of your X872 with a screw.
-1. Assemble your X872 and make sure the USB3 to USB3 bridge connector is fully seated.
+1. Assemble your X872 and connect it with the provided standoffs to the Pi 4.
-1. Attach your NVMe SSD with one screw and make sure the SD Card is inserted and seated.
 1. Assemble your X735 and make sure it is seated correctly on the GPIO pins.
+1. Insert the 2 pin connector cable from the 5V OUT port on the X735 to the 5V port on the X872.
+1. Insert the SD Card made above and make sure it is seated properly in the SD slot of your Pi 4.
+1. Attach the assembled X735, Pi 4, and X872 to the X857-C1 case and connect the power switch.
+NOTE: I did not use the additional case fan because the V5 OUT port on the X735 is used for the X872.
+1. Insert the USB3 to USB3 bridge connector to connect the Pi 4 USB 3 port and the X872.
-1. Make sure you have 3A or better USB C power adapter, a weak power supply will cause all sorts of random problems.
+1. Make sure you have 3A or better power adapter, a weak power supply will cause all sorts of random problems.
+NOTE: If you use the Geekworm 5v 4A adapter with a barrel plug, it frees the USB C port for useful work.
-1. Plug the power adapter into the X735 USB C connector, no other power should be connected to any port
+1. Plug the power adapter into one X735 connector (5V Barrel or USB C), no other power should be connected to any port into the case.
-1. Power on and it should boot up as normal.
+1. Power on by pressing the power button and it should boot up as normal using the SD Card.
 You can check that the USB adapter is working using:

 `sudo lsusb -v -d 152d:`